Unfortunately, the majority of us who invest and trade often wind up failing. In fact, the numbers are staggering.

 We may be quick to assume that what makes a trader successful is knowledge, an innate ability to make the right decisions, an expensive education, a significant amount of resources, and lots of experience.

-All of the great traders I know are successful for very different reasons.
+All of the great investors and traders I know are successful for very different reasons.
 They are flexible, disciplined, determined, adaptable, driven, and have a winning mindset.

 So, what is a winning combination of traits that most profitable investors have?